cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 #### Bluetooth setup

 The e-puck has a Bluetooth interface allowing it to communicate with Webots.
-This feature is available under Windows, Linux and Mac OS X. The Bluetooth interface must be set up according to your operating system (OS).
+This feature is available under Windows, Linux and macOS.
+The Bluetooth interface must be set up according to your operating system (OS).
 Generally it is as simple as using the Bluetooth interface of your OS in order to discover and to pair the e-puck as a regular Bluetooth device.
 The complete instructions